babar-raza/package-descriptions/aspose.cloud/cpp/Aspose.Slides Cloud SDK for C++.md

 - Fetch presentation statistics and metadata.
 - Suport of Aspose Storage API.

+## New Features & Enhancements in Version 20.7

+- Added methods to modify chart series.
+- The new resource is a subresource of **shape**.
+It works only for Chart shapes and allows to add, modify & delete chart series.
+- `Paragraph` class now has `PortionList` property which allows you to retrieve text and other properties for paragraph portions.
+- Similarly, `Portions` class now has `Items` property of the same kind.
+- Portion list now returns portion contents along with portion links.

+For the detailed notes, please visit [Aspose.Slides Cloud 20.7 Release Notes](https://docs.aspose.cloud/display/slidescloud/Aspose.Slides+Cloud+20.7+Release+Notes).

 ## Read & Write Presentation Formats

 **Microsoft PowerPoint:** PPT, PPTX, PPS, PPSX, PPTM, PPSM, POTX, POTM\